-- (1) Revenues in excess of property expenses include total revenues less property operating expenses, real property taxes and property management fees. - (2) The increase is primarily due to new lease activity at our office properties.
+- (1) Revenues in excess of property expenses include total revenues less property operating expenses, real property taxes and property management fees. - (2) The increase is primarily due to new leasing activity at our office properties, partially offset by higher operating expenses.
 Please refer to the tables above for further detail regarding these changes. - (3) The decrease is primarily due to a termination fee received in the prior year from a major tenant which was amortized through August 2022.
-Please refer to the tables above for further detail regarding these changes. - (4) The increase is primarily due to the completion of the Montrose Student Residences renovation project as well as increased rental rates at our residential/living properties, partially offset by increased operating expenses at our domestic residential/living properties.
+Please refer to the tables above for further detail regarding these changes. - (4) The increase is primarily due to the completion of the Montrose Student Residences renovation project as well as increased occupancy and rental rates at our residential/living properties, partially offset by increased operating expenses at our domestic residential/living properties.
 Please refer to the tables above for further detail regarding these changes.